KarelPeeters/HwLang/design/design.md

 }
 ```

+Another issue to consider: all outputs and wires that are assigned by a clocked block must also be reset by that block.
+What should the syntax for those be?

 ## Flexibility and the `any` type/value

 * generic/function parameters and consequently local variables should be allowed to have type/value `any` (keyword)